markwatsonatx/markwatsonatx.github.io/about.md

 but it's free and available on most platforms.
 It has a built-in Terminal and you can easily launch directories from the command line
 ("code ./tutorial-dir") which is helpful when recording video tutorials.
 You can use any IDE you prefer.

-This video gives you an overview of how the tutorials will work:
+This video gives you an overview of how the tutorials work:

 <iframe width="640" height="400" src="https://www.youtube.com/embed/wHLhPTYDUYE" frameborder="0" allowfullscreen></iframe>

 That's it for now.
 Please contact me using any of the methods below.
 Thanks!